Michael Savage: COVID-19 pandemic and positions on vaccines

 In a May 4, 2020, article in the Washington Examiner, Savage is quoted as saying he will refuse to take a coronavirus vaccine, saying that it will likely be "ineffective and dangerous."
 Savage has a history of opposing the flu vaccine, for reasons he outlined in a January 15, 2013, interview.
 Savage argued that the Centers for Disease Control authorities have to guess what the vaccine should be made of.
-“So they choose five strains out of 250-plus strains of Influenza A, and if they don’t choose the right one, you’re going to get sick,” he said.
-“So you’re putting your faith in the CDC’s ability to guess the one that might be a pandemic."
+"So they choose five strains out of 250-plus strains of Influenza A, and if they don't choose the right one, you're going to get sick," he said.
+"So you're putting your faith in the CDC's ability to guess the one that might be a pandemic."
 He said that "this year" (2013), the CDC guessed right on two of the strains and wrong on one of them.

 In contrast to his views on the flu vaccine, Savage supports vaccines, such as for polio, that last for many years because they address an infectious agent with a low mutation rate.
 A 2013 Ethics Alarms article recounts Savage saying that "...one of his heroes growing up was Jonas Salk, not because he invented the first effective polio vaccine, but because he refused to patent it, and gave it to the world for the benefit of humanity.
-A bit later, Savage noted that Albert Sabin, Salk’s bitter rival who later invented the oral vaccine, also declined to profit from his invention.
+A bit later, Savage noted that Albert Sabin, Salk's bitter rival who later invented the oral vaccine, also declined to profit from his invention.
 Could all this be true, I wondered?
 If it is true, why did I not know about it?
-Why doesn’t everybody know about it?
+Why doesn't everybody know about it?
 It is true.
-Asked why he didn’t patent his vaccine, Salk famously answered, “Can you patent the sun?”
+Asked why he didn't patent his vaccine, Salk famously answered, "Can you patent the sun?"

-Savage opposes wearing masks to slow the spread of COVID-19 in both indoor and outdoor settings.
-Recently, he accepted wearing masks in indoor public places.
+In 2021, he accepted wearing masks in indoor public places.

 Activism

 Legal defense contributions

 Savage has regularly donated money toward the legal defense of the U.S. Marines accused of murdering civilians in Haditha, Iraq; occasionally, Savage will offer proceeds from any sales through his website.
 Savage had regular contact with the attorneys of the accused and criticizes their treatment at Camp Pendleton.
-Most recently, Savage has donated over $10,000 to the U.S. Marines Charity Defense Fund at the Thomas More Law Center On April 25, 2007, he pledged $1 for each copy of Healing Children Naturally and Reducing the Risk of Alzheimer's purchased from his website to be donated to the U.S. Marines Defense Fund.
+Savage has donated over $10,000 to the U.S. Marines Charity Defense Fund at the Thomas More Law Center.
+On April 25, 2007, he pledged $1 for each copy of Healing Children Naturally and Reducing the Risk of Alzheimer's purchased from his website to be donated to the U.S. Marines Defense Fund.

-The Marines were ultimately found not guilty.